Do you experience these symptoms when speaking in public?

 e-Book

-This is an English e-book available on Kindle, designed to help you overcome stage fright.
-Through the dialogue between Emma (a client) and Sally (a trainer), it feels like you’re actually participating in a real session.
+This English e-book, available on Kindle, is designed to help you overcome stage fright.
+Through a conversational format between Emma (a client) and Sally (a trainer), it feels as if you’re taking part in an actual training session.

 • session for overcoming stage fright